Afnanksalal/Ptero-vm/README.md

 ## 💁‍♀️ How to use

-- first make a server (js/py server)
+- first make a server (js/py/java server)
-- then Grab the `installer.py` or `installer.js` file
+- then Grab the `server.py`, `server.jar` or `server.js` file
-- then go to startup section of the server and name it `installer.py` (if u made python server and downloaded the installer.py file) or `installer.js` (if u made js server and downloaded the installer.js file)
+- then go to startup section of the server and name it `server.py` (if u made python server and downloaded the server.py file) or `server.js` (if u made js server and downloaded the server.js file)  `server.jar` (if u made java server and downloaded the server.jar file)
 - now start the server and it will install the files for you and run PteroVM
 - you're done